saivert/ddb_misc_headerbar_GTK3/README.md

 Binary builds
 -------------

-Static builds are not ready yet, I'm waiting on deadbeef-plugin-builder to be updated.
+Static builds can now be downloaded from the [deadbeef plugin page](http://deadbeef.sourceforge.net/plugins.html).

 Build scripts for your favorite distro are accepted :)